 Trade Area Tool

-Use the Trade Area tool to create regions around specified point objects in the input file.
-Trade Areas are created one of two ways: either by defining a radius around a point or by a drivetime.
+Use Trade Area to create regions around specified point objects in the input file.
+Trade Areas are created in one of two ways: either by defining a radius around a point or by a drivetime.

 The Guzzler drivetime engine must be installed to use the drivetime creation.

-If using DriveTime, see Guzzler Drivetime Methodology for more information.
+If using DriveTime, visit Guzzler Drivetime Methodology for more information.

 Configure the Tool

 - Spatial Object Field of Point Source: Use the dropdown list to specify the spatial object field from the input table, to draw a trade area from/around.
 The Trade Area tool draws a polygon around a point, so if a different object type is specified (polygon or polyline), the object's centroid is treated as the specified point.
 You can also select Include in Output to include the point in the output data stream.

 - Radius, Doughnuts or Drivetime: There are two options.

 - Enter a Specific Value: for the trade area radii or drivetime.